AJITESH3210/bootycamp/day1/README.md

 ### Step 1: Fork the Repository

-1. Navigate to the main bootcamp repository on GitHub: [Instructor's GitHub Repo URL](https://github.com/georgeaaron7/bootycamp)
+1. Navigate to the main bootcamp repository on GitHub: [GitHub Repo URL](https://github.com/georgeaaron7/bootycamp)
 2. Click the **Fork** button in the top right corner.
 This creates a complete copy of the repository under your personal GitHub account.
 This copy is your **`origin`** remote.

 ### Step 2: Clone Your Fork